 The thermal gradient can be different for each pipe element.
 And also it can be different in each operation mode.

-The pipe curvature due to thermal bowing effect:
+The pipe curvature due to the thermal bowing effect:

 r – curvature radius